USACE/instrumentation-api/README.md

 ## Running the GO API for Local Development

-### Without AWS Lambda environment simulated (use this most of the time)

-Either of these options starts the API at `localhost:3030`
+Either of these options starts the API at `localhost:3030`.
+The API uses JSON Web tokens (JWT) for authorization by default.
+To disable JWT for testing or development, you can set the environment variable `JWT_DISABLED=TRUE`.

 **With Visual Studio Code Debugger**